qiz-li/lovelace-soft-ui/README.md

 sun:
 ```
 ### 3. Themes
 This style works best with custom themes.
-You can also find and install them with [HACS](https://hacs.xyz). **Please note that themes with pure white/black backgrounds will not work.** Light themes with a milky white background work well, and dark themes with a dark grey background work well.
+You can also find and install them with [HACS](https://hacs.xyz). **Please note that themes with pure white/black backgrounds will not work.** Light themes with a milky white background work well, and dark themes with a dark gray background work well.

 The themes used in the screenshots of this repo are the [Clear](https://github.com/naofireblade/clear-theme) and [Slate](https://github.com/seangreen2/slate_theme) theme by [**@naofireblade**](https://github.com/naofireblade) and [**@seangreen2**](https://github.com/seangreen2) (they are both available on HACS).
-If you decide to use the Clear theme, please make sure to remove the `lovelace-background` line from the theme YAML.
+If you decide to use the Clear theme, please make sure to remove the `lovelace-background` line from the theme's source code.

 ### 4. Automation
 To utilize the automatic dark mode detection implemented in version 0.114 of Home Assistant you will need to make a service call in Home Assistant.